 About Anthem

-Anthem is a female Siberian Husky about 6 years old.
+Anthem is a female Siberian Husky over 7 years old.
 Carefully selected as a great representative of her breed, Todd decided to make her part of their program.
 Todd has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level